Kidstoysstudio's ultimate activity book collection Download activity book

 LEGO Castle Dragonberg(view more images)

-These two packages are slightly simpler in terms of construction than our number one, which is why LEGO also indicates that the packages are suitable for younger children.
+These two packages are slightly simpler in structure than our number one, that's why LEGO also indicates that the packages are suitable for younger children.

 However, the three can be perfectly combined because of the corresponding themes and game possibilities they offer.